AriFordsham/GHCWiki/quantified-constraints.md

 - [ Quantified class constraints](http://i.cs.hku.hk/~bruno//papers/hs2017.pdf), a Haskell 2017 paper that works out the idea in some detail.

 - [ An old haskell.org Wiki page about it](http://haskell.org/haskellwiki/Quantified_contexts)

+## Status

+Use Keyword = `QuantifiedContexts` to ensure that a ticket ends up on these lists.

+Open Tickets:
+No results

+Closed Tickets:
+No results